RoseCityRobotics/common_platform/docs/source/slam/mapping.md

 # Mapping Operations

-This guide covers creating, updating, and managing maps for the PARTS Common Robotics Platform.
+This guide covers creating, updating, and managing maps for the RCR Common Robotics Platform.

 ## Overview